Attractions and activities

 If mountain views directly from town are important to you, consider these options:

-- We wouldn’t choose Beatenberg as a base town ourselves.
+- I wouldn’t choose Beatenberg as a base town myself.
 This village on the northern hills of Lake Thun has to be reached by bus from Interlaken or Thun, and this takes additional time for each day trip.
-But if it comes to sweeping views, Beatenberg is amazing.
-You’ll look down on Lake Thun, Interlaken and part of Lake Brienz.
+But if it comes to views, Beatenberg is amazing.
+You’ll look down on Lake Thun, Interlaken, and part of Lake Brienz.
 And towering above all this are the Bernese Alps.

 - Wengen and Mürren in the Jungfrau Region are close to the Bernese Alps and offer up-close views of the highest peaks.
 Grindelwald at the foot of the Eiger can be considered too.
 You’ll have good mountain views if your accommodation is a bit away from the town center, facing the south-west, and not obstructed by other buildings.